 The United Church of Christ recognizes two sacraments: baptism and communion.

 Baptisms are available to people of any age and involves a set of promises between the God, the person being baptized, and the congregation.
 For children, their adults make the promises on behalf of the children.
 Those children will have the chance to affirm those promise and claim them as their own later.
 Adults make the promises on their own.
 All baptisms are held after the person being baptized has met with the pastor.

 We celebrate communion one the first Sunday of the month and on other special occasions.
 Usually, we offer bread, gluten-free bread, grape juice, and wine.
 We take communion by intinction, with communicants coming down the center of the aisle, taking a piece of bread, dipping it in the cup of their choice, eating it, and then returning to their seats by the side aisles.
 Our communion table is open to everyone; you do not need to be a member of our congregation, or of the United Church of Christ more broadly, to join us in this holy feast.

 What Bibles do you use?
 What hymnals?

 We use the New Revised Standard Version (NRSV) of the Bible during worship.
 First published in 1989, the NRSV traces its roots back to the King James Version, but takes into account more recently discovered Biblical manuscripts and advances in Biblical scholarship.
 It is the version widely preferred by Biblical scholars is used by many Protestant denominations.
 Copies of the NRSV are available in the pews, and the text is projected on the screen during the reading.

 Most of our hymns come from the New Century Hymnal, which is commonly used throughout the United Church of Christ.
 Copies of the hymnal are available in the pews, and lyrics are projected on the screen when we are singing.
 Sometimes, we use hymns and songs from other sources.
-When we do, music and lyrics are printed in our bulletins, and the lyrics are projected on the screen.
+When we do, lyrics are printed in our bulletins and projected on the screen.